robinverduijn/p4idea/README.txt

 - Leaves a pending (default) changelist with all the local changes; use your full-fledged Perforce GUI (P4V or P4Win) to submit these changes, diff them, move them to other changelists, etc.

-Future directions include making sure refactoring is fully supported (e.g. using P4 integrate/copy/smart move), allowing the plugin to offer named changelists, fixing the inevitable bugs as I find them, and more:
+Future improvements include making sure refactoring is fully supported (e.g. using P4 integrate/copy/smart move), allowing the plugin to offer named changelists, fixing the inevitable bugs as I find them, and ensuring performance is good.

-- Support .p4ignore files just like the Eclipse plugin.
-- Check "have" list before opening for add/delete/etc and avoid e.g. re-adding a file which was already pending.
-- Cache expensive P4 lookups.